Preformed Cooper pairing and the uncondensed normal-state component in phase-fluctuating monolayer cuprate superconductivity: Simulation Results

 with the electron occupation

 Here ${\bf Q}=(\pi,\pi)$ is the characteristic momentum of the antiferromagnetic-fluctuation–mediated coupling~\cite{worm24fermi} and $\mathcal{V}$ the coupling interaction strength.
-The underlying uncorrelated single-particle band (shifted by the chemical potential $\mu$) for the square-lattice CuO\textsubscript{2} plane is $ \epsilon_{\bm{k}} =-2 t [\cos(k_x) + \cos(k_y)] - 4 t' \cos(k_x) \cos(k_y)-\mu$, where the nearest and next-nearest neighbor hoppings are set to typical values $t \approx 0.3\,\mathrm{eV}$ and $t' \approx -0.16 t$~\cite{nicoletti10high,worm23numerical}.
-This leads to a partially flat band structure near the ($\pi$,0) and (0,$\pi$) regions of the Brillouin zone.
-As shown in Fig.~\ref{fig:normal}, this correlated spectral function successfully captures the Fermi-surface evolution from underdoped to overdoped regimes in cuprates.
+The underlying uncorrelated single-particle band (shifted by the chemical potential $\mu$) for the square-lattice CuO\textsubscript{2} plane is $ \epsilon_{\bm{k}} =-2 t [\cos(k_x) + \cos(k_y)] - 4 t' \cos(k_x) \cos(k_y)-\mu$, where the nearest and next-nearest neighbor hoppings are set to typical values $t \approx 0.3\,\mathrm{eV}$ and $t' \approx -0.16 t$, {well within the range commonly used in theoretical studies~\cite{nicoletti10high,worm23numerical,phillips20exact,li21superconductor,PhysRevLett.105.077002} and consistent with parametrizations for La-based cuprates such as LSCO and LBCO~\cite{PhysRevB.77.220502,Miao2021}.} This leads to a partially flat band structures near the ($\pi$,0) and (0,$\pi$) regions of the Brillouin zone.

+{A quantitative comparison between the solvable correlated model and the locally interacting Hubbard model using state-of-the-art many-body techniques was performed in Ref.~\cite{worm24fermi}.
+Within this mapping, the value ${\mathcal{V}}=1.1t$ in the solvable model was numerically shown to correspond to a Hubbard interaction strength of approximately $U=8t$ in the original model.
+We adopt this value (${\mathcal{V}}=1.1t$) throughout.} Then, as shown in Fig.~\ref{fig:normal}, this correlated spectral function successfully captures the Fermi-surface evolution from underdoped to overdoped regimes in cuprates.
 In the underdoped regime the Fermi surface is fragmented into four disconnected Fermi arcs, with no states near $(\pi,0)$ points where a Luttinger surface emerges instead~\cite{worm24fermi,PhysRevB.68.085113}, consistent with ARPES observations of the pseudogap phase in underdoped cuprates~\cite{damascelli2003angle,Vishik_2018}.
 Increasing doping above a critical value ($p_c\approx0.13$) triggers the recovery of low-energy spectral weight around $(\pi,0)$, drives the closure of the Fermi surface, and eventually, at $p>0.16$, leads to a change in Fermi-surface topology in which the Fermi surface moves away from $(\pi,0)$.
 Thus, in the overdoped regime the spectrum resembles that of noninteracting electrons, with Fermi surface largely free from correlation effects.